ash275/TicTacToe/README.md

 # TicTacToe
 An Optimal Tic-Tac-Toe AI program
 This project was made as an academic project during the second year of the college.

-## Grapical interface

-As mentioned before we made it using openGL

 ## Running the game
 It is important to run a program to check all possible moves which requires Pre requisite Knowledge of the game of TicTacToe.